Chia-Network/chialisp-web/docs/doc1.md

 ---
 id: doc1
-title: Part 1 - CLVM Basics
+title: 1 - CLVM Basics
-sidebar_label: Part 1 - CLVM Basics
+sidebar_label: 1 - CLVM Basics
 ---

 CLVM is the compiled, minimal version of ChiaLisp that is used by the Chia network.